helenclx/100-days-of-code/r1-log.md

 **Thoughts:**
 - I got more practice in writing CSS and styling a web page layout.
 - This was my first time learning about the `<time>` HTML element.

+---

+### Day 34: 5 February 2024.
+Monday

+**Today's Progress:** Started the Oldagram solo project for Module 4 (Essential CSS Concepts) of Scrimba’s Frontend Developer Career Path.
+Completed the project core requirements.

+**Thoughts:** I have completed the core requirements, but I intend to continue working on the project to achieve the project stretch goals and make a desktop version of the layout.
+By building this Instagram clone, I got to practice writing HTML and CSS and style a web page’s layout.